 Many Graphics hardware manufacturers traditionally offer a control panel where you can easily change the settings of your Graphics driver.
-There are basically two graphic control panels offered from NVIDIA.
+There are basically two graphic control panels offered by NVIDIA.
 One is the classic NVIDIA Control Panel.
-You can access this by right clicking on your Desktop and selecting the NVIDIA control panel.
+You can access this by right-clicking on your Desktop and selecting the NVIDIA control panel.
 It has all the controls needed to tweak your gaming experience such as changing your refresh rate and removing shadows etc.

 But the experience can get overwhelming if you are not a geek and don’t understand the technical terms involved.
 That’s where NVIDIA introduced the NVIDIA Geforce Experience.
 It is also a control panel but it is more user-friendly with some additional features as well such as ShadowPlay or Game streaming etc.

-As we all know, these kinds of software have a lot of the system settings in their disposal to ensure that your PC runs at the most optimized way possible.
+As we all know, these kinds of software have a lot of system settings at their disposal to ensure that your PC runs in the most optimized way possible.
 NVIDIA Geforce Experience is also known to cause problems and conflicts with your XBOX controller.
 You can try disabling it or uninstalling it to check if your problem gets resolved.
 If it does, you can switch to the classic control panel for NVIDIA to change your graphic settings or optimize your gaming experience.

 If after uninstalling you confirm that this isn’t the problem, you can reinstall it very easily.
 The download link is readily available in the NVIDIA official website.